 Alas.
 Here you go.
 The original recipe serves this with boiled new potatoes, but I am an absolute mashed potato fiend – so that is what I went for.

-- 1 small onion, blitzed or finely diced
+- 1 small white onion - blitzed or finely diced

-- Mix beef & pork mince, nutmeg, onion, breadcrumbs, and egg with a generous pinch of salt and pepper.
+- Mix beef and pork mince, nutmeg, onion, breadcrumbs, and egg with a generous pinch of salt and pepper.

 - Roll and shape the mixture into walnut-sized meatballs.
 Ensure that they are densely packed so that they don’t fall apart in the pan.
 Throwing them from hand to hand helps!